-Language A - This may be the student's home language; but not necessarily so.
+Language A - This may be the student's home language, but not necessarily so.
 It is the student's best language and is usually the language of his or her future education.

-Language B - This is usually the language that a student has some previous experience either through study or exposure.
-It is usually expected that a student will use this language to a fairly sophisticated level.
+Language B - This is usually the language that a student has some previous experience with either through study or exposure.
+However, in some cases, it might be a new language they are acquiring.
+It is usually expected that a student will use this language to a sophisticated level.

-School Community - This is defined as students, parents, teachers, administrators and other staff who work within the school facility.
+School Community - This is defined as students, parents, teachers, administrators, and other staff who work within the school facility.